Quasaur/thoughts/content/THOUGHTS/SHOULD.md

 ---
-creationdate: 2022-09-14
-creationdatetime: 21:22
-zettelkasten: 202209142122
+title: "Thought: SHOULD"
+draft: false
-aliases: [Conscience, Morality]
+aliases:
+- "Thought: Consciousness"
+- "Thought: Morality"
 ---
-# SHOULD
+# Thought: SHOULD
+> [!Thought]
-The word “should” proves God’s Existence…points us to an Ideal that we don’t quite measure up to and gives us a Standard by which we must judge ourselves.
+> The word “should” proves God’s Existence…points us to an Ideal that we don’t quite measure up to and gives us a Standard by which we must judge ourselves.

 ## Dataview
 ptopic:: [[topic-MORALITY]]
 type:: #type/thought
-title:: "SHOULD"
+title:: "Thoguht: SHOULD"
 level:: 3
 social:: [ #law #order #discipline #principle #god ]